Released: 19th February 2001

-In the world of ‘90s pop campaigns where we became accustomed to acts releasing five singles and an album in the space of 12 months, Melanie B’s first solo foray stands out as something of an anomaly.
+In the world of ‘90s pop campaigns where it was customary for acts to release five singles and an album in the space of 12 months, Melanie B’s first solo foray stands out as something of an anomaly.

-If the plan was to give Hot time to breathe, then that was certainly achieved – and then some.
+If the plan was to give Hot time to breathe, that was certainly achieved…and then some.
 By 2001 the album campaign was closer to dying of old age having spanned almost three years.
-Of the four singles lifted from the album (plus Word Up – which wasn’t included), only two were released in the same calendar year – Feels So Good and Lullaby.
+Of the four singles lifted from the album (plus Word Up, which wasn’t included), only two were released in the same calendar year: Feels So Good and Lullaby.

 At this point, with Hot having peaked at #28 and amassing just two weeks in the top 75, anything else was damage limitation.
-And in that respect Feels So Good gets an awful lot right; produced by Jimmy Jam & Terry Lewis, the song wouldn’t have sounded out of place on Janet Jackson’s 2001 All For You album (not the highest compliment, one might say – but a compliment nonetheless).
-Whilst the Hot album largely struggled to find a comfortable middle ground between Melanie B’s pop credentials and the R&B talents of her producers, Feels So Good is a sterling example of what happened when a fine balance was struck between the two.
+And in that respect Feels So Good gets an awful lot right; produced by Jimmy Jam & Terry Lewis, the song wouldn’t have sounded out of place on Janet Jackson’s 2001 All For You album (not the highest compliment, one might say, but a compliment nonetheless).
+While the Hot album largely struggled to find a comfortable middle ground between Melanie B’s pop credentials and the R&B talents of her producers, Feels So Good is a sterling example of what happened when a fine balance was struck.

 As a collective, the Spice Girls had sacrificed much of their personality to the plethora of R&B producers who masterminded the Forever album a few months earlier; Melanie B makes no such mistake here and her celebratory “Yippee!” kicks off the track, immediately dismissing any notion that she’s going to be playing it cool.
-We may not talk about Melanie B’s voice as one with a huge range, but nonetheless, the song utilises a range of tones; from the husky, barely audible: “I love you baby” during the intro to the rapid-fire: “Lovin’ you, lovin’ you is the easy part” pre-chorus.
+Melanie B’s voice may not often be spoken about as one with a huge range, but nonetheless, the song utilises a range of tones; from the husky, barely audible: “I love you baby” during the intro to the rapid-fire: “Lovin’ you, lovin’ you is the easy part” pre-chorus.
 Feels So Good is unmistakably Melanie B, but whilst her Yorkshire twang sounded somewhat jarring on I Want You Back, here it’s less pronounced and thus not such a distraction.
 The production is absolutely top-drawer as well; not that you’d expect anything less from Jimmy Jam & Terry Lewis, but almost 20 years later the song still packs a thumping bassline that pounds the speaker during the chorus.

 Lovin’ you, lovin’ you, is the easy part